 - 1. Individuals are encouraged to check the website for updated versions of the Applicant's Packet. - 2.
 Stated fees are payable in United States funds only. - Fees may be paid by checks or money orders payable to ACAW or American College of Animal Welfare. - Individuals from outside the United States must pay by money order. - 3.
-Registration with ACAW for individuals who are intending to begin an Alternate Route program, including review of the applicant's proposed program shall be \$200.00. - There shall be no refund for the discontinuation of an Alternate Route program - Reactivation of an Alternate Route program requires registration again and review of the applicant's proposed program with a fee of \$200.00. - 4.
+Registration with ACAW for individuals who feel that they have completed their training prior to August 1, 2012 shall be \$100.00. - There shall be no refund for the discontinuation of the effort by using the Provisional Route. - If the Credentials Committee determines that the individual does not meet the qualifications for the Provisional Route during the credentialing process, the individual may register in the Alternate Route program for an additional \$100.00 fee after finding a mentor. - 4.
 Fees for first review of completed credentialing packet shall be \$300.00. - Fees for re-review of revised credentialing packet following minor changes shall be \$50.00.
 Individuals will be notified if this fee applies. - Fees for re-review of revised credentialing packet following major changes shall be \$150.00.
 Individuals will be notified it this fee applies. - There shall be no refund for rejection of any credentialing packet - 5.
 The Examination fee shall be \$350.00. - 6.
 Annual dues for ACAW Diplomates shall be \$250.00 payable January 1st each year. - Candidates who successfully pass the examination will pay dues beginning January first of the year following the examination.